Welcome to Randomization!

 Randomization

-This instructor guide is designed as a flexible framework to help you deliver the Randomization unit effectively.
+This instructor guide is designed as a flexible framework to help you deliver the Confirmation Bias unit effectively.

-• Use the video and supplementary slide-by-slide annotations with speaker notes provided to quickly familiarize yourself with the material, streamline your lesson preparation, and enhance classroom discussions.
+- Use the video and supplementary slide-by-slide annotations with speaker notes provided to familiarize yourself with the material, streamline your lesson preparation, and enhance classroom discussions.

 Overview and Introduction